 Unlike many relevance logicians, I'm not in it for the relevance.
 I'm in it for the semantics.
-So my work ends up motivated by metaphysical, linguistic, and epistemic concerns.
+So my work ends up motivated by metaphysical, linguistic, and epistemic issues and also by issues in the philosophy of mathematical practice.

 In a nutshell, here's how to get from semantics to relevance.
 First, connect conditionality to compatibility.
 Second, notice that compatibility is a ternary relation.
 Worlds are not compatible with one another on their own.
 They are compatible with one another relative to another world.
 Taking these things seriously gets you (I claim) to propositional RW.
 To get first-order semantics, use honest-to-god arbitrary elements to define truth for quantified sentences.
 This gets you to (essentially) Fine's stratified semantics.